samayala22/kz-gsi-socket/README.md

 Program designed to be used with the [kz-map-overlay](https://bitbucket.org/Sikarii/kz-map-overlay/src/master/) (also by Sikari) that acts as a server for Gamestate Integration and forwards the data via sockets.

 ### Notes
-- The overlay has been patched to fix CORS issues.
-Is it recommended to use the one bundled in the `obs.zip` file.
+- The overlay has been patched to fix critical issues by [Szwagi](https://github.com/Szwagi/kz-map-overlay).
+The latest release is in the `obs.zip` file.
 - Gamestate Integration listener is avaiable @ port 4000 by default
 - Gamestate Integration socket server is available @ port 4001 by default